The BioPhase 8800 driver for Empower software and the RNA 9000 Purity & Integrity kit

 In this technical note, the BioPhase 8800 driver for Empower software was used to operate and acquire data from the BioPhase 8800 system for RNA analysis.
 Data processing was performed using the Empower CDS.
 Combining the driver, the multi-capillary BioPhase 8800 system, the Empower CDS and the ready-to-use RNA 9000 Purity & Integrity kit enables highthroughput and highly reproducible analysis of RNA therapeutics in a fully compliant framework

 With the driver, the BioPhase 8800 system becomes compatible with the Empower CDS.
 The driver allows full instrument control, method and sample set creation and management, enabling data collection directly from the Empower CDS.
-High-throughput and highly reproducible RNA analyses were achieved in a compliant environment using this driver with the BioPhase 8800 system, the RNA 9000 Purity & Integrity kit, and the Empower CDS.
+Highly reproducible RNA analyses were achieved in a compliant environment using this driver with the BioPhase 8800 system, the RNA 9000 Purity & Integrity kit, and the Empower CDS.

 Materials: The RNA 9000 Purity & Integrity kit (P/N C48231) was from SCIEX (Framingham, MA) and contained Nucleic Acid Extended Range Gel, SYBRTM Green II RNA Gel Stain*, Acid Wash/Regenerating Solution, CE Grade Water, and ssRNA Ladder (50 to 9,000 bases).
 BioPhase BFS capillary cartridge - 8 x 30 cm (P/N 5080121), BioPhase sample and reagent plates (P/N 5080311), and Sample Loading Solution (SLS) (P/N 608082) were from SCIEX.
 The 0.2 µm syringe filter (P/N 4612) was from PALL (Port Washington, NY).
 Rainin LTS filter tips were from Mettler Toledo (Oakland, CA).